Vasily Shandybin: State Duma member

-Later Political Career
+Later political career

 In upcoming 2004 Bryansk Oblast Duma elections CPRF and APR decided to form a single electoral bloc - "CPRF-APR-For the Victory!".
-Vasily Shandybin was invited to join the bloc list and also to run in a single-mandate constituency, but he declined to join the bloc list if it was going to be headed by Governor Yury Lodkin accusing the latter of mismanagement and Bryansk Machine-Building Plant forced bankruptcy.
-Governor Lodkin accused Shandybin of preparing to run against him in upcoming gubernatorial election (Vasily Shandybin considered running for Governor in 2004 but later endorsed Yury Lodkin).
-Nevertheless, Vasily Shandybin ran for Bryansk Oblast Duma in one of metropolitan Bryansk single-mandate constituencies but lost in an upset.
+Shandybin was invited to join the bloc list and also to run in a single-mandate constituency, but he declined to join the bloc list if it was going to be headed by Governor Yury Lodkin accusing the latter of mismanagement and Bryansk Machine-Building Plant forced bankruptcy.
+Governor Lodkin accused Shandybin of preparing to run against him in upcoming gubernatorial election (Shandybin considered running for Governor in 2004 but later endorsed Yury Lodkin).
+Nevertheless, Shandybin ran for Bryansk Oblast Duma in one of metropolitan Bryansk single-mandate constituencies but lost in an upset.
 Yury Lodkin also lost the governorship after being disqualified from the ballot by Bryansk Oblast Court.

-Vassily Shandybin twice tried to reclaim his old seat in State Duma by running in both 2005 and 2006 by-elections after Nikolay Denin was elected as Governor of Bryansk Oblast.
+Shandybin twice tried to reclaim his old seat in State Duma by running in both 2005 and 2006 by-elections after Nikolay Denin was elected as Governor of Bryansk Oblast.
 In 2005 Shandybin ran as Independent but he was disqualified by the Supreme Court for residency controversy.
 The results of the 2005 by-election, which was won by Vice-Governor Viktor Malashenko (United Russia), were annulled due to low turnout, so another by-election was scheduled for 12 March 2006.
-Vasily Shandybin for the second time ran as an Independent in 2006 by-election but 5 days before the by-election Shandybin and 2 other candidates withdrew from the race leaving Viktor Malashenko the sole candidate in an attempt to postpone the by-election for the second time.
+Shandybin for the second time ran as an Independent in 2006 by-election but 5 days before the by-election Shandybin and 2 other candidates withdrew from the race leaving Viktor Malashenko the sole candidate in an attempt to postpone the by-election for the second time.
 However, LDPR leader Vladimir Zhirinovsky personally visited Bryansk to convince party candidate Valery Khramchenkov return to the race which he did.
-Vasily Shandybin accused Zhirinovsky and local militsiya of severe beating of Khramchenkov to force him to cancel his withdrawal.
+Shandybin accused Zhirinovsky and local militsiya of severe beating of Khramchenkov to force him to cancel his withdrawal.
 Viktor Malashenko defeated Valery Khramchenkov on 12 March retaining the seat for United Russia.

-Vasily Shandybin left CPRF in 2007.
+Shandybin left CPRF in 2007.
 Shandybin took part in 2007 State Duma election as No.3 in Agrarian Party of Russia federal party list (he was placed behind party leader Vladimir Plotnikov and milkmaid Nina Brusnikova).
 APR took only 2.30% in the general election and failed to win any seats in State Duma.

-In 2008 Vasily Shandybin unsuccessfully tried to take his old job as a locksmith.
+In 2008 Shandybin unsuccessfully tried to take his old job as a locksmith.
 He also was planning to run for Head of Selizharovsky District (Tver Oblast) as A Just Russia candidate.

 Death

-On 18 December 2009 Vasily Shandybin was hospitalised at Central Clinical Hospital for stomach polyp removal.
+On 18 December 2009 Shandybin was hospitalised at Central Clinical Hospital for stomach polyp removal.

-12 days later, on 30 December 2009 at 2:30 am Vasily Shandybin died at the age of 68.
+12 days later, on 30 December 2009 at 2:30 am Shandybin died at the age of 68.
 The preliminary cause of death was thrombosis.
 Shandybin was buried in Mitinskoe Cemetery on 3 January 2010.

 Incidents in State Duma

-Vasily Shandybin is well known for his frank manners and impulsive behaviour.
+Shandybin was well known for his frank manners and impulsive behaviour.
 There were several incidents in State Duma when Shandybin physically or verbally abused fellow State Duma members.